omgnetwork/elixir-omg/README.md

 1. Initialize the child chain server's `OmiseGO.DB` database.
 Do that with `mix run --no-start -e 'OmiseGO.DB.init()'`
 1. (**Child chain server only**) Deploy `RootChain.sol` contract and prepare operator's authority address
-1. Produce a configuration file with `omisego_eth` configured to the contract address, operator (authority) address and hash of contract-deploying transaction.
+1. Produce a configuration file with `omg_eth` configured to the contract address, operator (authority) address and hash of contract-deploying transaction.
 To do that use the template, filling it with details on the contract:

         use Mix.Config

-        config :omisego_eth,
+        config :omg_eth,
           contract_addr: "0x0",
           authority_addr: "0x0",
           txhash_contract: "0x0"